Mastering Banter for Dynamic Character Relationships by Laurel Osterkamp

 Dialogue is more than characters talking about the plot of your story.
 Good dialogue makes your story come alive.
 Check out these rules for writing punchy dialogue by Terry Tierney, novelist and poet.

-Today’s post is a summary of posts on writing dialogue, resources For novelists on Writer’s Fun Zone. *** Recently, I created a new free mini-course, The Writer Discovery Mini-Course (sign up here), and have...
+Today’s post is a summary of posts on writing dialogue, resources for novelists on Writer’s Fun Zone. *** Recently, I created a new free mini-course, The Writer Discovery Mini-Course (sign up here), and have...

 Today we welcome a new guest writer to Writer’s Fun Zone, Sarah Chauncey, who is stopping by to chat with us about “Identifying Your Ideal Reader.”
 Enjoy!